OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC193 Course Content/Introduction to Open Source License Compliance Management (LFC193).md

 Takeaways:

-- We learned the basics of copyrights and the rights and obligations it confers to software.
+- We learned the basics of copyright and the rights and obligations it confers to software.
 - We had an introduction to Open Source licenses and how they are structured.
 - We gained an understanding of the key items needed for Open Source compliance.